bennylynch/banksy/README.md

     let bing = Bing.Load(url)
 	...
 ```
-The bing value, will contain an array of matches, with the most confident appearing first, each of which will contain co-ordinates, as a decimal array.
+The bing value, will contain an array of matches (with the most confident appearing first), each of which will contain co-ordinates, as a decimal array.
 The function returns (float * float) option,
 returning None if the API returned no results.
-The function also caches results, so that we don't make unnecessary calls.
+It also caches results, to avoid making unnecessary calls.
-Now we have everythng we need to get a list of Massive Attack gigs, mapped into our Event record type :
+Now we have everythng in place to get a list of Massive Attack gigs, mapped into our Event record type :
 ```fsharp
 //Iterate though 13 pages, mapping the results to Event record type, getting coords from Bing.
 //Concat, and sort by Occurred DateTime.